mulllhausen/btc-inquisitor/README.md

     --end-blockdate=ENDBLOCKHASH

-Specify the block to end parsing data at (inclusive) by its hash string.
+Specify the block to end parsing data at (inclusive) by its date string.
+Lots of different date formats are accepted - use the --explain (-x) option to ensure the specified date was correctly decided.

-This option cannot be specified in conjunction with option --end-blockhash or option --end-blocknum.
+This option cannot be specified in conjunction with options --end-blockhash or --end-blocknum.